gleissen/hw1/README.md

     $ stack run -- tests/pos/skip.js

+Here, `tests/pos/skip.js` specifies the file we want to verify.
 If all went well you should see something like:

     horn
     hornConfig {files = ["tests/pos/skip.js"]}